vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/1_arthAnushAsana-vibhAgaH/07_mumuxutvAdhikAraH.md

 <details><summary>English</summary>

-ith the conviction that the soul or self is capable of passing on into another world and taking up another body,
+with the conviction that the soul or self is capable of passing on into another world and taking up another body,
 the man learns, in a general way, that it is possible for him to have higher aims or goals
 than those found in this world.
 </details>

 <details><summary>Español</summary>

-ith the conviction that the soul or self is capable of passing on into another world and taking up another body,
+with the conviction that the soul or self is capable of passing on into another world and taking up another body,
 the man learns, in a general way, that it is possible for him to have higher aims or goals
 than those found in this world.
 </details>